-TIPA’s vision is for flexible packaging to have the same end-of-life organic matter has, while also offering consumers and brands the same durability, transparency and shelf life they have come to expect from conventional plastics.
+TIPA’s vision is for flexible packaging to have the same end-of-life as organic matter, while still offering consumers and brands the durability, transparency and shelf life they have come to expect from conventional plastics.

-Yet, compostable packaging can only succeed if it has the same performance specifications provided by conventional plastic packaging.
-In addition, compostable packaging should also seamlessly fit into today’s methodology of logistics and manufacturing practices.
+Yet compostable packaging can only succeed if it meets the same performance specifications as conventional plastic packaging.
+Compostable packaging should also be able to seamlessly fit into today’s methodology of logistics and manufacturing practices.

 The Flexible Packaging Challenge

 Plastic used for food and beverage packaging makes up two-thirds of the world’s plastic waste.
 Rigid (non-flexible) food plastic packaging is partly recyclable.

 However, flexible packaging (packages such as fresh produce, coffee, snacks, granola bars, etc.) is a growing segment of the world’s packaging market.
 Even though the volume of flexible packaging is smaller by weight and space, most flexible packaging cannot be practically recycled.
 Flexible packaging isn’t made of pure plastic polymers but rather made by blending several materials.
 These blended materials make flexible packaging complicated for separation and recycling.